-- SIMS is used for elemental surface layer analysis of thin films.
+- Surface layer analysis of thin films

 Frequently asked questions

-Typically samples are inorganic.
+Samples are typically inorganic.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.